MoodyLondon/ChocoAutomation/README.md

 chocolatey-vscode v0.7.2 (forced) [Approved]
 Found internalizable Chocolatey functions.
 Inspecting values for remote resources.

-Adding -UseOriginalLocation to Install-ChocolateyPackage (if found).
- There is a bug in Chocolatey v0.10.1 that occurs when there is only one url replaced (no 32 and 64 bit Windows).
-Be sure to remove the parameter and recompile if you have any 0.10.1 installations.
-You can also turn off the feature 'internalizeAppendUseOriginalLocation' to not append Updating chocolateyInstall.ps1 with local resources.
 Recompiling package.
 Recompiled package files available at 'C:\temp\download\chocolatey-vscode' Recompiled nupkg available in 'C:\temp\'
 Copying package 'chocolatey-vscode' to 'admin' FileShare.